Alabama Payday Loans Online

 How Much Can You Borrow for a Payday Loan in Alabama?

 The maximum amount you can borrow from a payday lender in Alabama is $500.
-While this might not seem like a lot of money, it’s a standard limit.
-Nearly one-third of all states in the country have this same borrowing limit.
+While this may seem modest, it is a standard limit found in nearly one-third of U.S. states.

 How Long Do You Have to Repay Your Payday Loan in Alabama?